cbonsig/strain-amplitude-volume-fraction/README.md

 1. **SMST_2014_Volume_Fraction.pdf** Presentation from SMST-2014 explaining the method, using the resources available here.

+2. **Step_By_Step_Volume_Fraction.pdf** Detailed explanation of the process used to generate volume fraction data from a set of metallographic cross section images.

-2. **Sample_Image.jpg** A sample metallographic cross section.
+3. **Sample_Image.jpg** A sample metallographic cross section.
 The scale of this image is 500x.
 250 pixels = 500 microns.

-3. **Results_from_ImageJ_Particle_Analysis.txt** Results exported from ImageJ, after importing Sample_Image.jpg, applying a default threshold setting to isolate inclusions, and applying "analyze particles" to quantify the number of inclusions.
+4. **Results_from_ImageJ_Particle_Analysis.txt** Results exported from ImageJ, after importing Sample_Image.jpg, applying a default threshold setting to isolate inclusions, and applying "analyze particles" to quantify the number of inclusions.
 ImageJ saves this data with a default extension of .XLS, but the format is actually just a tab deliniated text file.

-4. **2014_Sample_Data.jmp** JMP data table containing the sample data from above, plus some additional columns to calculate area, volume, and histogram information.
+5. **2014_Sample_Data.jmp** JMP data table containing the sample data from above, plus some additional columns to calculate area, volume, and histogram information.
 (JMP 10.0 http://jmp.com 30-day trial available)

-5. **SMST_2014_data.xlsx** All of the raw data, summary tables, calculations, and charts included in the presentation.
+6. **SMST_2014_data.xlsx** All of the raw data, summary tables, calculations, and charts included in the presentation.
 Includes both the material analysis, and strain amplitude data from the FEA example.

-6. **Abaqus_6.12-1_Example.inp** Abaqus input deck used to generatre the FEA sample data used in the presentation.
+7. **Abaqus_6.12-1_Example.inp** Abaqus input deck used to generatre the FEA sample data used in the presentation.

-7. **ivol.py** Python script using Abaqus API's to detect and measure regions of the model having a strain amplitude exceeding a specified threshold.
+8. **ivol.py** Python script using Abaqus API's to detect and measure regions of the model having a strain amplitude exceeding a specified threshold.

 CREDIT
 ------